“[There are] almost as many definitions of leadership as there are persons who have attempted to define the concept.”

 For example, how do we treat conference attendees?

 At most conferences, attendees have very little say in what happens.
 The event revolves around a set of limited preselected session choices made by the conference leadership.
-Such an event culture implies a default passivity, where organizers, not attendees, make decisions—organizers who are, perhaps unknowingly, using leadership styles more appropriate for young children.
+Such an event culture implies a default passivity.
+Organizers, not attendees, make decisions—organizers who are, perhaps unknowingly, using leadership styles more appropriate for young children.

 It’s perfectly possible, however, to offer freedom to conference participants.
 Unconference designs provide structure and support for participants to determine what they want to learn, share, and discuss.
 Participants are then free to make the event their own.